spencertipping/ni/doc/ni_by_example_3.md

 Moreover, Perl reducers are good with data, but they're still not great with math.
 If you had considered doing matrix multiplication in `ni` up to this point, you'd be pretty much out of luck.

 However, `ni` provides an interface to numpy (and all of the other Python packages on your machine), which gives you access to hugely powerful mathematical operations.
-There are several associated costs, however: 1) the entire stream must be buffered into memory; 2) there are some arbitrary-feeling limitations on I/O; 3) the syntax is clunky compared to Perl.
+There are several associated costs, however: 1) the entire stream must be buffered into memory (though you can use partitioned matrix operations to get around this in some cases); 2) there are some arbitrary-feeling limitations on I/O; 3) the syntax is clunky compared to Perl.

 It's great, you're gonna love it.